-Section VII of this plan, "Mitigation Strategies", provides strategies to address the hazards described in the hazard analysis.
-The mitigation strategies were developed based on discussions with local officials, stakeholders, and consideration of FEMA/MSP best practices for hazard mitigation (refer to Appendix G for a list of Alternative Strategies that were considered.)
-The Natural Hazard Mitigation strategies are grouped by theme: First Responders; Incident Prevention, Preparedness and Response: Communication & Procedures; Assistance to Vulnerable Populations; Emergency Shelters; Continuity of Operations; Community Planning, Zoning & Development; Flood Mitigation and Coastline Resiliency; and Invasive Species Management.

-For each strategy listed, the Natural Hazards Mitigation Strategies Table indicates the types of hazard(s) the strategy addresses; the location in which the strategy applies; who is responsible for implementing the strategy; how the strategy will be implemented (resources are available to apply the strategy); the estimated timeframe for completion; the level of priority; and what type of strategy it is (Local Planning, Programs & Regulations; Building and Infrastructure Project, Natural Systems Protection; and Education & Awareness Efforts).
+Section VII of this plan, "Mitigation Strategies and Priorities", provides strategies to address the hazards described in the hazard analysis.
+The mitigation strategies were developed based on discussions with local officials and a review of FEMA/MSP best practices for hazard mitigation.
+(Refer to Appendix E for a list of Alternative Strategies that were considered.)
+Strategies are grouped according to their purpose: Awareness and Preparation; Shelters; Buildings & Infrastructure; Utilities & Technology; and Environment & Natural Resources.
+The strategies table also includes: a description of each strategy; what hazards it addresses; where the strategy applies; who is responsible for implementing the strategy; how the strategy will be implemented (what resources are available to apply the strategy); the estimated timeframe for completion; the level of priority; and what type of strategy it is.